martimesteves1/reddit-memes/CONTRIBUTING.md

 # 1. Pre-requisites

-One of the main libraries used for model training in the Computer Vision will be `TensorFlow`.
+One of the main libraries used for model training in the Computer Vision part of the project will be `TensorFlow`.
 For those who want to train models with GPU support and are on a Windows system, you will need to install WSL2 (Windows Subsystem for Linux) and install `CUDA 12.3` and `cuDNN 8.9.7`.
 You can follow [this step-by-step guide.](https://pradeepl.com/blog/installing-nvidia-cuda-tensorflow-on-windows-wsl2/)

 It is also assumed that you have Git installed and ready to go on your system.
 If not, you can download it from [Git's official website.](https://git-scm.com/downloads)

 ## 1.1.
 Installing `uv`

 `uv` is a command-line tool that helps you manage your project's dependencies and environment.
-It is being used in this project due to its all-in-one solution for managing dependencies, environments and Python versions, as well as for its great speed improvements over traditional package managers like `pip`.
+It is being used in this project due to its all-in-one solution for managing dependencies, environments and Python versions, and for its great speed improvements over traditional package managers like `pip`.

 To install `uv`, you can run the following command: